m-j-terry/unit-2-project/READMEfiles/README.md

 ## Pseudocode
 ### Models
-- This API features two mongoose schemas as the models for database entries: users and books.
+- This API features three mongoose schemas as the models for database entries: users, books, and checkouts.
 #### Users
 - the users schema allows for a user to create an account with the library that records basic user information (name, email, and password), and allows the user to perform basic actions, such as login, update user profile, and check out and check in books.
 - When creating a new user, the user is automatically logged in and can perform these other user actions.